Flansburg Banner

 Jess "Tag" Speer

-Bonnie met Jess Willard Speer while attending a journalism conference in Colorado.
-Jess, also a journalist, quickly formed a bond with Bonnie when they discovered they were both from Oklahoma.
+Bonny met Jess Willard Speer while attending a journalism conference in Colorado.
+Jess, also a journalist, quickly formed a bond with Bonny when they discovered they were both from Oklahoma.
 Their shared roots fostered a deep connection, and they soon married, blending their lives and aspirations.

 After being pulled from the water, he spent time in a makeshift field hospital.
 Jess, along with other severely wounded sailors, was left behind when it was thought that the Japanese were preparing to overrun their position.
 He endured significant physical injuries, including a metal plate in the back of his head, and suffered from recurring nightmares, crying out in pain for his lost fellow sailors while often singing old sea shanties.